SpartansAcunas/Numerical-Methods/Seno/README.md

-# Algorithm for Calculating sen(x) using a Series
+# MATLAB Script for Calculating sen(x)

 ## Introduction

-This MATLAB script aims to calculate the value of `sen(x)` using a mathematical series.
-It provides an algorithm that defines the `sen(x)` function using the Taylor series expansion.
-Additionally, it includes pseudocode and a flowchart to represent the process.
+This MATLAB script calculates the value of `sen(x)` using a series expansion.
+It provides an algorithm that approximates the sine function and calculates the relative error.
+The script takes user inputs for the maximum exponent 'n' and the value of 'x'.